hindrikson/disaggregator-updated/docs/consumption.md

 # Main functions

 ## Consumption
-For the consumption data we use the *get_consumption_data()*.
-This function has as the main function the *get_consumption_data_historical_and_future()*, which calls several sub-functions to load and process data from various sources.
+For the consumption data, the *get_consumption_data()* is used.
+This function has as main function the *get_consumption_data_historical_and_future()*, which calls several sub-functions to load and process data from various sources.
 We break down this function below:

 - get_consumption_data_historical_and_future()
     * get_ugr_data_ranges()
-        - loads the GENESIS file (data/raw/dimensionless/ugr_2000to2020.csv)
+        - Loads the GENESIS file (data/raw/dimensionless/ugr_2000to2020.csv)
           with the official national-level starting point for 48 sector ranges, which then later in the main function gets refined and disaggregated into the final 88 sectors × 400 regions output.
 This data is retrieved from "Verwendung von Energie: Deutschland, Jahre, Produktionsbereiche, Energieträger" under the link below: https://www-genesis.destatis.de/datenbank/online/statistic/85121/table/85121-0002
     * apply_activity_driver()
-        - if the year is beyond the end year of the UGR data (2020), a projected energy demand is applied to each wz using "activity drivers", in the file 'data/raw/temporal/Activity_drivers.xlsx'.
+        - If the year is beyond the end year of the UGR data (2020), a projected energy demand is applied to each wz using "activity drivers", in the file 'data/raw/temporal/Activity_drivers.xlsx'.
 See [activity drivers](tables/activity_drivers.md) for more details.
     * get_employees_per_industry_sector_and_regional_ids()
         - get_historical_employees_by_industry_sector_and_regional_id()
             * get_historical_employees()
                 - returns a dataframe from opendata.ffe API (id_spatial=18) with historical number of employees per industry sector (WZ2008) and regional id, observed on the moth 9 of the given year.
-If the year is between 2000 and 2008, data from from 2008 is used.
+If the year is between 2000 and 2008, data from 2008 is used.
 Max year is 2018, over that, data from 2018 is used.
 For detailed description, see: [employee data](tables/employees.md)
             * get_future_employees()
-                - returns a dataframe from opendata.ffe API (id_spatial=27) with number of employees py district and enconomic sector from 2012 to 2035.
+                - returns a dataframe from opendata.ffe API (id_spatial=27) with number of employees by district and economic sector from 2012 to 2035.
 If the year is bigger than 2035, it returns data from 2035.
 For detailed description, see: [employee data](tables/employees.md)
         - returns a dataframe with number of employees per industry sector (88) and regional id (400) for a given year.
     * resolve_ugr_industry_sector_ranges_by_employees()
-        - distributes the enery consumption from the 48 UGR industry sectors to the 88 WZ2008 industry sectors, based on the share of employees.
+        - Distributes the enery consumption from the 48 UGR industry sectors to the 88 WZ2008 industry sectors, based on the share of employees.
             - You have the total energy between a sector range, and you distribute to the sectors inside the range based on the share of employees.
         - returns a dataframe with wz code and their consumption values for the given year.